-The aftercare routine is pretty similar – avoid makeup, sweating, sun exposure, long showers, rubbing and scratching the treated area for a couple of days.
+The aftercare routine is pretty similar to that of the initial implementation – avoid makeup, sweating, sun exposure, long showers, rubbing and scratching the treated area for a couple of days.

-How much is a microblading touch up varies and it depends on the location, reputation and skillfulness of the artist, the popularity of the salon, and the quality of the products that are used.
-At some salons, a touch up is complimentary or included in the price of the microblading treatment.
+How much is a microblading touch up varies and it depends on the location, reputation, and skillfulness of the artist, the popularity of the salon, and the quality of the products used.

 The first touch up is a must and you shouldn’t skip it.
 Otherwise, the whole treatment can be ruined and you have wasted your money.
 Other touch ups are optional but recommended if you want your microblading to really pay off and for the results to stay crisp.